Momcozy vs. Baby Brezza vs. Grownsy: Bottle Washer Comparison and Review

 What it does

-- Cleans baby bottles, nipples, pacifiers and small accessories using powerful spray jets.
+- Cleans baby bottles, nipples, pacifiers and small accessories using 20 high-pressure spray jets with 3 rinse cycles.

-- Dries items automatically, reducing the need for towel drying or separate drying racks.
+- Dries items automatically with HEPA-filtered air, reducing the need for towel drying or separate drying racks.

-- Easy-to-operate controls make it simple to run — even for sleep-deprived parents.
+- Easy-to-operate controls with 6 cleaning modes make it simple to run — even for sleep-deprived parents.

 What parents tend to love

-- Powerful jets that do a great job on dried milk and narrow bottle parts.
+- Powerful jets (20 high-pressure spray jets) that do an excellent job on dried milk and narrow bottle parts.

 - Simple control panel with easy-to-understand buttons and minimal setup.